Chapter 4: The Mystical and the Ritualistic Stage: Part 1

-The Vedas, the Upanishads, and the Smritis, in Indian religious parlance – and similar codes of scriptural authority and ethical mandate in other religions also – come under this category of a fatherhood of God who resides in heaven above; and He has not yet become a friend of man.
-The father is not a friend of the son -though he, of course, is a well-wisher of the son.
-You know the difference between the father and a friend.
+The Vedas, the Upanishads and the Smritis, in Indian religious parlance, and similar codes of scriptural authority and ethical mandate in other religions also, come under this category of a fatherhood of God who resides in heaven above.
+He has not yet become a friend of man.
+The father is not a friend of the son though he, of course, is a well-wisher of the son.
+We know the difference between a father and a friend.
 That is the difference between the originally conceived scriptural concept of God in heaven as the Father Supreme, and the dear and near God who is close to our heart and capable of approach and appreciation in love, affection, comradeship and close intimacy.
 These are the first two categories: Prabhu Samhita and Suhrit Samhita.

-There is a third category known as Kanta Samhita.
-I compared it to the instruction that is received by the beloved from the lover – and vice versa, the instruction received from the beloved by the lover.
+There is a third category, known as Kantha Samhita.
+I compared it to the instruction that is received by the beloved from the lover, and vice versa, the instruction received from the beloved by the lover.
 Compare the relationship between the authority ruling from the throne of the country and the peasant in the field who has to obey that order.
 Compare the relationship between one friend and another friend.
 Compare the relationship between the lover and the beloved.
-All three categories imply some kind of relation, but they qualitatively differ from one another in the sense of the closeness between the two sides or the distance maintained by the two parties.
+All three categories imply some kind of relation, but they qualitatively differ one from the other in the sense of the closeness between the two sides or the distance maintained by the two parties.

-Usually, traditionally speaking, the term Kanta Samhita is used to describe the contents of the great Mahakavyas, the elegant literature of the great poets like Kalidasa, Bhavabhuti, Magha, Sriharsha, etc. Raghuvamsa, Kumarasambhava, Kiratarjuneeyam, Sisupala Vadha, Naishadeeyacharita – these are the polished elegant literary works known as the Mahakavyas, whose method and way of speaking is known mostly as the field of Kanta Samhita.
-But, in religious literature there is also a Kanta Samhita aspect.
+Usually, traditionally speaking, the term Kantha Samhita is used to describe the contents of the great Mahakavyas, the elegant literature of the great poets like Kalidasa, Bhavabhuti, Magha, Sri Harsha, etc. Raghuvamsa, Kumarasambhava, Kiratarjuniya, Sisupalavadha and Naishadha Charita are the polished elegant literary works known as the Mahakavyas, whose method and way of speaking are mostly known as the field of Kantha Samhita; and in religious literature there is also a Kantha Samhita aspect.

 These categorisations are purely a part of Vaishnava theology, bringing God’s relation to man closer than what is found in the Suhrit Samhita circle.
 This is because in the esotericism involved in this concept of God as related to man in the Agama method, the closeness is not like the closeness of friend and friend; it is closer still.
 I gave a little hint yesterday of it being possible for us to absorb God into our own selves as a verily desirable aesthetic object of enjoyment.
 The Agama converts religion into an aesthetic, beautiful, architectural, sculptural, musical beauty.
 For instance, it is the Agama’s role to decide how a temple is to be built, and the other Samhitas do not touch this aspect.